Our Upcoming Races

 Mike has been running for over 10 years.
 He was raised in Bellevue, NE with an MBA from Creighton University.

 Over the years, he has completed numerous half marathons and other road races with a half marathon PR of 1:38.
-He plans on running an even pace to get his group to the 1:55 goal and having fun along the way.
-He's looking forward to crossing the finish line in Memorial Stadium with a smile on his face.
+He plans on running the Smart Pace method to get his group to your goal time and having fun along the way.
+He's looking forward to helping the group cross the finish line with smiles on our faces.

-When not working, Mike likes to stay healthy by swimming, biking, and running workouts.
-He is also a 5 time Ironman triathlon finisher and is training for the 2013 Ironman Lake Tahoe in September.
+When not working, Mike likes to stay healthy by swimming, biking, and running.
+He is also a 7 time Ironman triathlon finisher and just completed the 2014 Ironman Canada in July.

 Half Marathon PR: 1:38